China's Legal Environment for Business (CLAW6030)

 China has recently become the second biggest economy in the world and is Australia's most important trading partner.
 Australian businesses are increasingly engaging with China.
-This Unit of Study addresses the frequently asked question of how to do business with China.
+This unit addresses the frequently asked question of how to do business with China.
 It addresses China's unique business environment which has resulted from its unique culture, history and demography, and examines the business regulations, tax system, and the administrative and compliance issues businesses will face when carrying on business with China.
-The Unit first outlines the business environment in terms of culture, history, economics, demography, and government administration.
+The unit first outlines the business environment in terms of culture, history, economics, demography, and government administration.
 It then provides students with an understanding of the legal environment that businesses will face in China.
 Through a hypothetical case study, different aspects of business regulation such as contract, entity structure, mergers and acquisition, property and intellectual property rights, the tax system, different tax types and associated international issues, and social insurance are analysed.

 Our courses that offer this unit of study

 1x 3hr seminar per week

 mid-term exam (25%), presentation of proposed research area (10%), proposal of research paper (5%), research paper (50%), class participation (10%)

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.